 PSY 80 The Psychology of Music.
 (Cross-listed as Music 95.)
 Examination of a wide range of topics in the psychology of music.
 Music perception; music cognition; music aesthetics; music and emotions; the influence of music on human behavior; the nature and measurement of musical abilities; music education and child development.

-PSY 81 The Science of Coping: Lessons from Psychology for Navigating the COVID-19 Crisis.
+PSY 81 (Summer 2021) The Science of Coping: Lessons from Psychology for Navigating the COVID-19 Crisis.
 The current pandemic influences every aspect of society, from public health and the economy, to politics and education.
 But let us not forget the wide-ranging psychological effects of COVID-19.
 In this course, we will explore lessons from psychological science for coping with the crisis and navigating daily life under unprecedented circumstances.
 Your instructors—one a clinical neuroscientist, one a social psychologist—will combine mini-lectures, guest interviews, and interactive discussions to introduce you to research theories and findings you can apply to your own life in concrete ways.
 Topics include: strategies for coping with stress; effects of nutrition, sleep, and exercise on mood, anxiety, and immune function; the importance of social connection; getting the most out of remote learning; mental health treatment while socially distancing; confronting bias, misinformation, and conspiracy theories during threatening times.
 Class will meet for live, synchronous interaction on Zoom, but will also be recorded and posted for later viewing.
 No previous coursework in psychology required.
 Assessment will include submitting reading/discussion questions and keeping a course-long journal.
-(Note - This 2 SHU course has been approved to count as an elective toward the PSY and Clinical PSY majors.)
+(Note - This course has been approved to count as an elective toward the PSY and Clinical PSY majors.